×

 We asked people in Saudi Arabia if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "In Saudi Arabia, it is important to remember to dress conservatively, obey local laws and customs, and to always defer to the wishes and decisions of the local host.
 Greeting should be done in a respectful and formal manner, with a shake of the hand for men and a small nod of the head for women.
 Refrain from physical contact with members of the opposite sex and avoid making any negative remarks about the Saudi Arabian government or Saudi customs.
-Additionally, eating, drinking, and smoking should only be done in private, and family relationships should be respected at all times," said one expat in Saudi Arabia.
+Additionally, eating, drinking, and smoking should only be done in private, and family relationships should be respected at all times," explained one expat living in Saudi Arabia.

 Why do people move to Saudi Arabia?